mgammon/quarm-dinodna-mana-ticker/README.md

 - Manastone, bard mana pulse, necro twitches will reset the bar, putting it out of sync.
 It'll sync back on your next server based mana tick.
 - [Zeal](https://github.com/iamclint/Zeal) is required!
 Make sure the version isn't ancient.
 - If you get a janky cursor after dragging or resizing the bar on top of the EQ Client, tab out and back in.
+- Level 1 characters will not sync.
+This is to prevent mules from messing up syncs on your actual character.

 ### Build (requires NodeJS, but not >= 23)
     git clone https://github.com/mgammon/quarm-dinodna-mana-ticker.git